GSA/ficam-playbooks/_playbooks/playbook-pam.md

 * Enabling trust and interoperability in online transactions, through the application of common policies and approaches, in activities that cross organizational boundaries.

 This guidance has been prepared for use by federal agencies and is not intended to contradict other previously established standards and guidelines that are mandatory and binding on federal agencies.
 Additionally, these guidelines should not be interpreted as altering or superseding the existing authority of the FICAM Roadmap.

-(^1) Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance, Version 2.0, Federal Chief
-Information Officers Council, December 2, 2011, [FICAM Roadmap].

 ICAM Privileged User Instruction and Implementation Guidance Draft